 The first 48 hours of a campaign can give creators the early push they need to reach their funding goal.
 Getting a significant number of pledges in that time boosts your visibility on Kickstarter and helps build your campaign’s momentum.
 The best way to get those early pledges — and set yourself up for success when you use ads later in your campaign — is by mobilizing your community and building your audience before you launch.
 A few ways that you can do this include:

 Building a landing page or website: Include a description of your project and its backstory, and an email address submission form to collect contacts and build your community.
 Put a link to your site at the top of your social media profiles and in your email signature to get more eyes on it.
+You can easily create a landing page using BackerKit Launch to capture email leads before you launch your campaign.

 Sending pre-launch emails: After you’ve built your email list, send messages to your community, preparing them for launch day, and stressing the importance of pledging early.